berlinplan/berlinplan.github.io/readme.md

 > <sub> #activism (48%), #activist (8%), #blacklivesmatter (6%), #feminism (5%), #humanrights (5%), #equality (5%), #socialjustice (5%), #love (4%), #change (4%), and #nonprofit (4%) #climatechange, #vegan, #peace, #women, #freedom, #lgbt, #support, #pride, #mentalhealth, #community, #change, #lgbtq, #charity, #govegan, #awareness, #bodypositivity, #WomensMarch, #YouAintNoMuslimBruv, and #MeToo. </sub>

-<sub> Sell "Anti-inequality" content on economical corporate platforms such as Spotify, YouTube, Google, Instagram, Facebook, Amazon, Twitter, TikTok, and TV.
-Is this nonsense?

-> <sub> Write a book on inequality, publish it on Amazon, obtain 5-star reviews (each ~4€ on Telegram: "Amazon review DE, Amazon Produkttester, Amazon De tester 2"), and make it a bestseller through the Matthew Effect.
-The Matthew Effect describes a social pattern where initial advantages lead to further advantages, creating a growing disparity between resource-rich and resource-poor individuals (141). </sub>

 ## Can we justify freedom for drug dealers?

 > All societies prohibit drug dealers by law.